This chocolate covered chickpea snack is only 2 ingredients and provides high protein and energizing nutrition, as well as being very easy to make.

-I am fast falling in love with 2-ingredient chocolate covered roasted chickpeas recipes.
-Especially whole food healthy 2-ingredient recipes.
+I am fast falling in love with my 2-ingredient chocolate-covered roasted chickpea snack recipe.

 They do say necessity is the mother of invention so perhaps that is where my ideas are coming from?

 I’m busy.
-I know, aren’t well all?
+Aren’t well all?
 So maybe you have the same need?
-I need fast snacks for me and family (and even people who drop in off the street, haha) that boost energy and wake us up (at least me for this last).
+Fast snacks for me and family (and even people who drop in off the street, haha) that boost energy and wake us up (at least me for this last).

 Easy protein snacks are just so suited for that.
 And when they involve mood-boosting dark chocolate, all the better!